MonoTech01/Networking-Labs/DAI/DAI Lab Instructions.md

 # Dynamic ARP Inspection - DAI

 # Q&A
-How does a switch knows what the correct layer 3 and layer 2 combos are for each of the hosts?
+How does a switch knows what the correct layer 3 and layer 2 combos for each of the hosts?

 It takes info from DHCP snooping!!!!!!